What to Expect When Switching Factoring Companies

 Low Initial Advance advancement of funds

 Factors often start businesses on lower advance rates by either setting caps on amounts or offering a low percentage of an invoice’s value.
 It can be difficult to pay daily expenses and invest in growth when a business isn’t getting maximum value for its invoices.
+This is especially true for industries like general contractor financing, where upfront costs for materials and labor require a significant cash flow before project completion.

 Slow Payments